top of page

 Jane MacDonald and HHSA with Health Minister in Canberra June 2021

-Chairing two days of collaborative Hearing Health Sector Alliance meetings, plus discussions with the Minister.
+Chairing two days of collaborative HHSA meetings, and discussions with the Minister.

 HSP visits Mildura

-Early days: the (then) Dept of Human Services, in Mildura discussing hearing health care challenges in remote rural areas, and the small business owners who provide services under HSP and NDIS.
+Early days: the (then) Dept of Human Services, in Mildura discussing the challenges in remote rural areas, and the small business owners who provide services under HSP and NDIS.

 Meeting in Canberra